Pinpoint’s psychometric modeling can dramatically improve your ad campaigns.

 - “What key groups are underrepresented on our website, and how can we use Pinpoint to intelligently increase our market share amongst them?”

-Pinpoint provides innovative privacy benefits for our partners and their users:
+Pinpoint provides the industry’s first privacy-safe psychometrics for our partners and their users:

-- Our proprietary modeling method is the only technology that can generate individual-level psychometric models of digital populations, while guaranteeing total user anonymity.
+- Our proprietary modeling method is the only technology that can generate individual-level psychometric models of digital populations with user pseudonymization.

-- Our psychometric models are linked only to anonymous user IDs; psychometric data are never linked to any form of Personally Identifiable Information (PII), nor do we have or store any PII.
+- Our psychometric models are linked only to pseudonymous user IDs; psychometric data are not linked to actual personally identifiable real names.

-- Our psychometric models remain on our secure, cloud-based platform.
-We do not share our raw data with partners, customers, or any other third party; rather, we use these models internally to optimize audiences and to generate aggregate insights.
+- Our psychometric models remain on our cloud-based platform.
+We do not share user-level psychometric models with partners, customers, or any other third party; rather, we use these models internally to optimize audiences and to generate aggregate insights.